marios-zindilis/zindilis.com/docs/raspberry-pi-security-bootstrap.md

         one last rule that rejects all incoming traffic.

-    I'm going with the second option, simply because of the convenience of copying rules from one of my CentOS machines :)
+    I'm going with the second option, simply because of the convenience of copying rules from one of my CentOS machines :) Here it is then, my rules file, implementing only the restriction to SSH port to the same IPs that I mentioned earlier:

+        *filter
+        :INPUT ACCEPT [0:0]
+        :FORWARD ACCEPT [0:0]
+        :OUTPUT ACCEPT [0:0]
+        -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT -A INPUT -p icmp -j ACCEPT
+        -A INPUT -i lo -j ACCEPT
+        -A INPUT -m state --state NEW -m tcp -p tcp --source 192.168.0.0/16 --dport 22 -j ACCEPT -A INPUT -m state --state NEW -m tcp -p tcp --source 1.2.3.4/32     --dport 22 -j ACCEPT -A INPUT -j REJECT --reject-with icmp-host-prohibited
+        -A FORWARD -j REJECT --reject-with icmp-host-prohibited
+        COMMIT